IanMadd/academic/content/portfolio/Data_Tables.md

 # Modify Data Tables `DT[i,j := ]` {#modifying_data_tables}

 The `:=` operator updates columns and does so invisibly.
 That is to say, when you use `:=` it doesn't print a result unless you explicitly tell it to.
-The := operator makes the assignment operator (`DT <- DT[.....]`) unnecessary because it is significantly faster than the assignment operator.
-[For more on :=](https://www.rdocumentation.org/packages/data.table/versions/1.11.4/topics/%3A%3D).
+The `:=` operator makes the assignment operator (`DT <- DT[.....]`) unnecessary because it is significantly faster than the assignment operator.

 ```
 DT[,V8]